-Sadiq Malik is a Principal at Digital Bridge and Digital Colony.
+Sadiq Malik is a Managing Director at Digital Bridge and Digital Colony.
 Mr. Malik is a seasoned investment professional with in-depth investing experience in private, distressed and public equities across a variety of industries.

 Prior to joining Digital Bridge, Mr. Malik was a co-founding partner of Oskie Capital, a public and private equity firm, which invests in companies undergoing positive business transformations and corporate change.
 During his time there, Mr. Malik led Oskie’s investments in the communications infrastructure space including datacenters and satellite operators and was also involved in the firm's cable investments.